Margaret Douglas, Countess of Lennox: Early life

 King Henry turned against Anne Boleyn in May 1536.
-When in early July 1536 he learned of Margaret's engagement to Thomas Howard (Anne's uncle), he was furious.
-Henry had declared his daughters Mary and Elizabeth bastards, leaving Margaret very high in the line of succession; for her to contract an unauthorised marriage was politically outrageous, especially with the son of a powerful nobleman and near kin of the disgraced queen.
-Both Lord Thomas and Lady Margaret were committed to the Tower of London.
+When in early July 1536 he learned of Margaret's engagement to Thomas Howard (Anne's uncle), he became enraged.
+Because Henry had rewritten the Act of Succession, excluding his only legitimate daughters Mary and Elizabeth, and his illegitimate male son Henry FitzRoy, whom he tried to legitimize by making him Duke of Richmond and Somerset, was dying, Margaret suddenly became first in line to the throne, even overtaking her older half-brother, the King James V, which would make her Queen of England if Henry died without legitimate offspring; for the monarch, his niece's marriage, which he had not authorized, was politically scandalous, as it involved the brother of a powerful nobleman and a close relative of the disgraced Queen.
+Henry also wanted a marriage for his niece that would favor his personal interests, and the political interests of England.
+Both Howard and Margaret were imprisoned in the Tower of London.
 On 18 July 1536, Parliament, by an Act of Attainder, condemned Thomas to death for attempting to 'interrupt ympedyte and lett the seid Succession of the Crowne'.
-The Act also forbade the marriage of any member of the king's family without his permission.
-The death sentence was not carried out, and Lord Thomas languished in the Tower even though Lady Margaret was required to renounce their relationship by King Henry's Premier Thomas Cromwell.
+The Act also forbade the marriage of any member of the King's family without his permission.
+The death sentence was not carried out, and Lord Thomas languished in the Tower even though Margaret was required to renounce their relationship by King Henry's premier, Thomas Cromwell.
 Howard remained in the Tower, where he caught an illness and died on 31 October 1537.

 Margaret, as a member of the Royal Family, was safe from execution.
-While in the Tower, Lady Margaret fell ill, and the King allowed her to be moved to Syon Abbey under the supervision of the abbess.
+While in the Tower, she fell ill, and the King allowed her to be moved to Syon Abbey under the supervision of the abbess.
 There are many reports that her illness was because she was pregnant, and upon learning of it, the King ordered his niece to be confined in the Abbey.
 She was released from the Abbey on 29 October 1537.
-According to G. J. Meyer in his work The Tudors, King Henry VIII had interpreted the marriage between Lord Thomas Howard and Margaret Douglas to be an attempt by Lord Howard to "make himself the king of England."
+According to G. J. Meyer in his work The Tudors, King Henry VIII had interpreted the marriage between Lord Thomas Howard and Margaret Douglas to be an attempt by Lord Thomas to "make himself the king of England."
 However, the many love letters between Margaret Douglas and Lord Thomas reveal a true love affair wrongfully ended by the paranoia of King Henry VIII.